 - Write about your leadership challenges (also known as problems), emotions, decisions, and anything else that comes to mind.

 - Write about your reflections on faith and family, time and eternity, and anything else that comes to mind.

 - Record your goals and keep track of their progress, both professionally and personally.

 - Review what you’ve written and write some more.

-- Take your journal with you everywhere you go until it becomes an indispensable part of your leadership.
+- Take your journal with you everywhere you go until it becomes an indispensable part of your life and leadership.